 Concerning your liquid extract, be assured that the strong and presently unique taste will become palatable in time.

-We may easily mix our Tonic Tincture in a beverage of 2-6 fluid ounces and slowly sip to assimilate the adaptogenic goodness and strengthening properties in a more palatable manner.
+We may easily mix our Tonic Tincture in a beverage of 2-6 fluid ounces and slowly sip to assimilate the tonic herb goodness and strengthening properties in a more palatable manner.

-One may also use this method concerning tolerance if they find that the extract may be to potent in certain regards of stimulation and energy.
+One may also use this method concerning tolerance if they find that the extract may be too potent to take straight.

 The immediate effects offered by our liquid extracts will be smoother by this method of consumption.

-Please understand how to take a Tonic Tincture to ensure proper dosage of your selected tonic adaptogen.
+Please understand how to take a Tonic Tincture to ensure proper dosage of your selected tonic herb.